 A big factor to consider when it comes to RTW family travel is how to fund the trip.
 Many people assume that we must be independently wealthy to be able to afford a big trip like this.
 The reality, however, is that we’re both working to pay for this trip.

 Other families we know have sold their house and used the income from the sale of their house to travel.
 And yet others have spent several years saving up their money for a trip like this.
-There are many options for funding your trip, and you don’t have to be stuck thinking that you have to be able to save hundreds of thousands of dollars in order to travel.
+There are many options for funding your trip.
+You don’t have to be stuck thinking that you need to save hundreds of thousands of dollars in order to travel.

 On the topic of money and finances, I can’t stress enough how important it is to set a budget for your trip, and track your expenses against that budget.
 RTW family travel is not cheap, but if you’re careful about how you spend your money, it can certainly be affordable.